walles/exactype/README.md

 just `false`.

 ## TODO Prioritized Beta User Issues
+* Always do lower-UPPER-numbers, and no other order
 * Add emoji support

 ## TODO Before Getting the First Remote Beta Tester